United Bangsamoro Justice Party: 2022 Philippine elections

 The UBJP fielded candidates for local positions to be contested in the 2022 Philippine elections.
 The party selected candidates who supported the Bangsamoro cause and the MILF-led Bangsamoro's government campaign to extend the transitional period of the region.

 In April 2021, incumbent elected officials of the province of Tawi-Tawi joined the UBJP.
 They were joined by 11 Maguindanao mayors the following month marking the first batches of officials joining the UBJP.

 The UBJP endorsed Esmael Mangudadatu and Bai Sandra Sema as candidates for governor and vice governor of Maguindanao for the 2022 elections.

-While Chief Minister Murad Ebrahim tagged presidential candidate Isko Moreno as the "incoming president" during a courtesy call during the campaign period,on February 22 the UBJP released a clarification that it is not formally endorsing any candidate.
+While Chief Minister Murad Ebrahim tagged presidential candidate Isko Moreno as the "incoming president" during a courtesy call during the campaign period, on February 22 the UBJP released a clarification that it is not formally endorsing any candidate.

 In April 2022, the UBJP along with Mangudadatu, eventually threw their support for Vice President Leni Robredo for president, with Bangsamoro Interim Chief Minister Murad Ebrahim stating that Robredo and the party are "overwhelmingly compatible" in terms of values and principles in relation to the Bangsamoro."

+2025 Bangsamoro election

+The UBJP will take part in the first 2025 Bangsamoro Parliament election.
+In February 2024, the party claimed 20,000 members, double the minimum required members for political parties under the Bangsamoro Election Code.